oracle/graalpython/README.md

 GraalPy has first-class support for embedding in Java and can turn Python applications into fast, standalone binaries.

 ![](docs/showcase.png)<sup>
-[Java embedding](https://github.com/timfel/graalpy-jbang) using [JBang](https://www.jbang.dev/) — [Standalone binary](https://github.com/timfel/racing-all-afternoon) of Python a game by [Joey Navarro](https://github.com/josephnavarro/racing-all-afternoon) with all dependencies included.
+[Java AWT app with Python graph library](https://github.com/timfel/graalpy-jbang) using [JBang](https://www.jbang.dev/)  |  [Standalone binary](https://github.com/timfel/racing-all-afternoon) of a Python game by [Joey Navarro](https://github.com/josephnavarro/racing-all-afternoon) with all dependencies included.
 </sup>

 ## Why GraalPy?